Hispanic

 Geographic distribution of preference

-Hispanic is more commonly used in the Eastern US — Caribbean and South American heritage clusters specifically (per DSG).
-Latino is more common in the Western US, especially Mexican-American heritage (Sierra Club, DSG, RET).
+Hispanic is more commonly used in the Eastern U.S. — Caribbean and South American heritage clusters specifically (per DSG).
+Latino is more common in the Western U.S., especially Mexican-American heritage (Sierra Club, DSG, RET).

 Audience geography is one of the strongest predictors of which label fits.
 Defaulting to 'Latino' for Florida Cuban-American audiences or 'Hispanic' for Mexican-American Los Angeles audiences both miss the mark in similar ways.